dbaron/declarative-partial-updates/README.md

 All of these properties directly affect the quality of the user experience, in terms of performance and smoothness.
 To achieve this kind of user experience today, developers have to rely on JavaScript libraries or frameworks that manage in-document “components”, “pages”, “layout”, loading states etc.

+## Design principles
+Our approach to partial document updates acknowledges the current dominance of full-stack frameworks in this area.
+The underlying design principles of this proposal are twofold:
+1. *Empowering Native UX*: We aim to enable a powerful, declarative user experience for same-document navigations, mirroring the seamless platform integration seen in cross-document navigations.
+This functionality is intended to be usable directly, independent of larger web frameworks.
+2. *Extensibility and Compatibility*: Concurrently, the proposal is designed with ample flexibility and low-level extensibility points.
+This ensures that current framework ecosystems and custom application logic can integrate with and leverage specific aspects of the solution, avoiding the need for a complete architectural overhaul.

 ## Prior art
 ### IFrames
 IFrames are an existing web-platform mechanism for reusing content.
 However, IFrames are heavy-handed in terms of UI.
 They cannot escape their box, they are styled and scripted separately, and their layout is encapsulated from the rest of the page.